Skip to main content

 Follow these guidelines for defrosting breast milk when you remove it from a freezer:

-• Breast milk can be defrosted in the fridge, normally in around 12 hours.
+• You can defrost breast milk in the fridge, normally in around 12 hours.

-• You can also hold the bottle or bag of frozen milk under warm running water (a maximum of 37 degrees Celsius or 99 degrees Fahrenheit).
+• You can also hold the bottle or bag of frozen milk under lukewarm running water (no more than 37 degrees Celsius).

-• Once fully thawed, previously frozen breast milk may be kept at room temperature for a maximum of 2 hours - or in the fridge for up to 24 hours.
+• When fully thawed, you can keep breast milk at room temperature for a maximum of 2 hours - or in the fridge for up to 24 hours.

 Warming breast milk